esamattis/backbone.viewmaster/README.md

 just a humble Backbone View Class with versatile nesting capabilities.

-The main idea behind Backbone.ViewMaster is that views should be small and independent building components of application UI.
+The main idea behind Backbone.ViewMaster is that views should be small and independent building blocks of application UI.
 Read the tutorial to see how it's encouraged.